Our favorite Android apps for planning a holiday, checking the weather and getting around without getting lost.

 The core app is free, but for US$3.99/£3.39 per year (or US$0.99/£0.89 per month) you can unlock a customizable widget, animated satellite maps, and get rid of adverts.

-Moovit isn’t new, but if you ever use public transport it’s well worth knowing about.
+Moovit isn’t new, but if you ever use public transport it’s an Android app that's well worth knowing about.
 Simply type a destination and Moovit will give you a selection of ways to get there, using all the public transport routes available.

 Tap on a route to get full directions or even a map with live navigation (complete with alerts telling you when to get off the transport you’re on), or further filter your results to minimize walking, use the least number of transfers or cut out certain transport types entirely.